PeterJurkacek/startup-guru/guides/semafor.md

 Ensure that all procedures performed during the patient's visit are listed in the procedures and **have specific tooth numbers assigned**.

-### Incorrect
-The procedures are missing Location where the procedure was performed.*
+**Incorrect:** The procedures are missing Location where the procedure was performed.*

 ![sem_02_01_p.png](img/semafor/en/sem_02_01_p.png)

-### Correct
-Check that the location and diagnosis are filled in for the patient's procedure.*
+**Correct:** Check that the location and diagnosis are filled in for the patient's procedure.*
 ![sem_02_01_p.png](img/semafor/en/sem_02_01_p%201.png)

 ### Exporting **Patient's X-ray Images**